 As part of the Center for Teaching and Learning’s mission to promote excellence and

-exchange around visual issues: faculty are invited to form groups of 2-4 faculty members
+exchange around visual issues: Faculty are invited to form groups of two to four faculty

-developing new courses for Spring 2018 that incorporate visual material and visual
+members developing new courses for spring 2018 that incorporate visual material and

-literacy.
-Each faculty member will receive a $750 stipend to meet as a group three
+visual literacy.
+Each faculty member will receive a $750 stipend to meet as a group

-times before the start of the spring semester as you plan your courses to discuss
+three times before the start of the spring semester to discuss course design, pedagogy,

-different career stages, etc.), but faculty may also apply individually to be grouped
+etc.), but faculty may also apply individually to be grouped with others.
+Faculty

 To apply, interested faculty should send a document to Paul Benzon including the following information:

 - Name, department/program, and contact information for each faculty member